A lively town square in Santa Gertrudis with locals and tourists enjoying the sunshine

 During the summer, don’t miss the Santa Gertrudis Craft Market held right in the heart of the village.
 This lively market runs every Friday from June to September, between 8:00 p.m. and midnight, and is the perfect place to pick up island-made fashion, accessories, jewelry, and beautifully crafted leather and woodwork by local artisans.

-Beyond the market, the village is home to a range of arts and crafts shops, galleries, and eclectic boutiques, making it an ideal spot for some retail therapy at any time of the day.
-Whether you’re exploring after a morning coffee or before an evening meal, there’s plenty to discover.
+Beyond the market, the village is home to a range of arts and crafts shops, galleries, and boutiques, making it an ideal spot for some retail therapy at any time of the day.
+But it’s a small town so within an hour or 2, you’ve seen all shops.

 With such a diverse range of shopping options, Santa Gertrudis is sure to satisfy every shopper’s desire.